Responses Tab Redesign

 Deliverables

-We worked closely with designers, researchers, engineers, and accessibility experts to design an effective and accessible writing feedback tool.
+We worked closely with designers, researchers, and engineers to design an effective and delightful student response review tool.

 At the end of this project, we delivered: